 Guidelines apply in certain buildings for hanging posters.
 In Place Riel, visit the Information Desk, and in other buildings visit the main college or department office to inquire about having your poster stamped for approval and for information on where it can be hung.

 Computer lab screensavers are an option for promotion, however guidelines will apply.
 To inquire, call Bruce Coates at 306-966-2375.

 Want to invite the public or off-campus groups to your event?

-- Word of mouth through your own contact groups and networks
+- Use word of mouth through your own contact groups and networks.

-- Direct email to groups or organizations who would be interested in your event
+- Send email to groups or organizations who would be interested in your event.

 - Put up posters in public areas

 - StarPhoenix: firstname.lastname@example.org

 - CJWW: email@example.com